📲 ⏪ We've just launched Rollbacks by Runway! Learn more 📈

 Continuous delivery (CD) describes the process of automatically generating and distributing a build (usually for testing) after each successful integration with your base branch.
 Most cloud-based CI services also cater to this CD step, and many leverage developer tools like fastlane to help connect the pieces of the CI/CD pipeline.

-Arguably, the most important step of the mobile app release process is testing.
-Of course, testing should be undertaken throughout the app development process, but testing of a final release candidate is especially crucial.
-Because mobile releases can’t be rolled back or hotfixed easily, teams should do their utmost prior to shipping to ensure that new code functions properly and that no other areas of the app have broken as a side effect of changes.
+Testing should be undertaken throughout the app development process, but testing of a final release candidate is especially crucial.
+Because mobile releases can’t be rolled back or hotfixed easily (unless you use Runway’s Rollbacks feature and hotfix automations), teams should do their utmost prior to shipping to ensure that new code functions properly and that no other areas of the app have broken as a side effect of changes.

 Because the mobile app team itself is so close to its product, team members are inherently biased and it can be more difficult for them to spot bugs or areas of friction for users.
 For that reason, during testing it’s very valuable to put release candidates in front of an audience that’s further from the product.
 This lends itself to gathering more open-ended feedback in addition to basic bug reporting.
 Distributing builds to a controlled group of users for testing in this manner is referred to as “beta testing”.